facebook/react-native-website/docs/webview.md

 You can use this component to navigate back and forth in the web view's history and configure various properties for the web content.

+> **Security Warning:** Currently, `onMessage` and `postMessage` do not allow specifying an origin.
+This can lead to cross-site scripting attacks if an unexpected document is loaded within a `WebView` instance.
+Please refer to the MDN documentation for [`Window.postMessage()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) for more details on the security implications of this.

 ### Props

 * [View props...](view.md#props)